askarylab/INSCRIBE/README.md

 ## INSCRIBE: A scalable approach to in situ readout the single cell signaling history at the endpoint

-This repository provides analysis resources for the manuscript under review, titled **"Genetic recording and in situ readout of single cell signaling histories"**, a modified version of the preprint **"Reconstructing signaling history of single cells with imaging-based molecular recording"**, available [here] https://www.biorxiv.org/content/10.1101/2024.10.11.617908v1
+This repository provides analysis resources and demostrtion pipelines for the manuscript under review, titled **"Genetic recording and in situ readout of single cell signaling histories"**, a modified version of the preprint **"Reconstructing signaling history of single cells with imaging-based molecular recording"**, available [here] https://www.biorxiv.org/content/10.1101/2024.10.11.617908v1

 ## Code availability
 All custom scripts wrote in Python Jupyter Notebook and processed data required to replicate our analysis are included in this repository, which organized as two main folders,